KyleTryon/docker-ghost-nodebb-template/README.md

-# docker-ghost-template
+# docker-ghost-nodebb-template
-Docker composition of Ghost blog with Node, NGINX proxy with SSL termination, database, etc.
+Docker composition of Ghost blog and NodeBB forum with Node, NGINX proxy with SSL termination, Redis, etc.

 ## Software Used